KaminskyJ/SubredditPolitics/README.md

 I then took subreddits and parsed every word and put them through a calculator.
 If they were found in either the republican or democratic dictionaries, their percent difference score would be added to the republican or democratic totals (these are not necessarily mutually exclusive).
 Then I divided by the total number of words and got my “similarity indexes”.

-Subreddits that were know to be republican were calculated to be more like r/the_donald and subreddits that were know to be democratic were calculated to be more like r/politics.
+Subreddits that were known to be republican were calculated to be more like r/the_donald and subreddits that were known to be democratic were calculated to be more like r/politics.

 So I’m pretty happy with the results!